 How Corporations Concentrate Wealth

-Walmart is great example of the problem.
+Walmart is a great example of the problem.
 If you think about it, Walmart is a completely boring, established technology.
 There is no need for anyone to get rich off of Walmart.
 A Walmart store, fundamentally, is a big building full of shelves, along with a supply chain that keeps the shelves stocked with the items for sale.
 People have been shopping and working in stores like this for hundreds of years, so there is no magic here.

 Yet Walmart extracts a gigantic amount of money from the economy: